-The boxing gloves series
+The boxing glove series

-This series engages with timely complexities of the contemporary US-American Zeitgeist.
 I explore questions of gender and race through objects and representations that carry evocative associations.
+Boxing gloves, though physically soft, traditionally connote force, violence and masculinity.
+Eggshells, while fragile, evoke shelter, nourishment and fertility.

 The series probes our changing, and at times volatile, cultural consciousness on several levels—foremost through a set of tensions.
 I glued eggshells on boxing gloves, and brought them together with politically-resonant embroideries.
 Boxing gloves, though physically soft, traditionally bear connotations of force, violence and masculinity.
 Needlework, by contrast, is traditionally associated with femininity and delicateness, though its main tool is sharp and piercing.
-Moreover, the eggshells, whilst fragile, also evoke shelter, nourishment and fertility in a very basic and physical sense.
-The processes of cross-stitching and covering objects in eggshells require time-consuming labor, care and intentionality.

 Many widely-understood questions are asked, but I provide no concrete answers—just dives, stabs and punches.